dracutdevs/dracut/modules.d/80lvmmerge/README.md

 - make a copy of the snapshot
 - merge it back to the original
 - rename the copy back to the name of the snapshot
-- if /restordev appears in the root, then it will restore the images *.devimage found in that directory.
-This can be used to restore /boot and /boot/efi.
+- if /restordev appears in the root, then it will restore the images found in that directory.
+This can be used to restore /boot and /boot/efi and the MBR of the boot device
-  Additionally any *.mbrimage files will be restored.
-This can be used found in that directory.
-This can be used to restore /boot and /boot/efi